sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

     - (c) Fdborch observes that STATE_FDB_TABLE entry is already present.
 It updates the bitmap in the FDB cache as Local + Remote.
 And entry in the HW is not updated and remains as dynamic.
 4. MAC ages out on Vtep-1:
     - (a) L2 table delete event from SAI is processed in Fdborch.
     - (b) Fdborch removes STATE_FBD_TABLE entry, and resets Local flag in FDB cache.
-It observes that Remote flag is set in FDB cache, so it installs MAC back into the HW with mesh bit set.
+It observes that Remote flag is set in FDB cache, so it installs MAC back into the HW as static with ALLOW_MAC_MOVE flag.
     - (c) Fdbsyncd receives STATE_FDB_TABLE delete event.
 It removes FDB entry from the kernel (or resets activity bit, if possible.)
-    - (d) FRR receives FDB notification with inactive_bit set.
+    - (d) FRR receives delete FDB notification (or with inactive_bit set.)
 BGP withdraws Type-2 update.
 5. Type-2 withdrawal is received on Vtep-4:
     - (a) FRR updates the kernel FDB entry with IN_TIMER flag and starts hold-timer.
-    - (c) Fdbsyncd receives notification from kernel with IN_TIMER flag set, and it replaces the VXLAN_FDB_TABLE entry with ageing=enabled.
+    - (c) FRR should remove the FDB entry from the kernel for MAC to be learnt locally.
-    - (d) Fdborch removes the mesh bit from the FDB entry in HW.
+    - (d) Fdborch receives the FDB delete event from the kernel and removes MAC from VXLAN_FDB_TABLE.
+6. MAC hold-timer expires on Vtep-4:
+    - (a) If there is no traffic hitting neither Vtep-1 nor Vtep-4, the MAC hold-timer will expire on Vtep-4.
+    - (b) FRR withdraws MAC advertisement with Proxy=1.
+    - (c) Vtep-1 receives MAC withdrawal and removes MAC from the kernel.
+    - (d) Fdbsyncd receives FDB delete event from the kernel and removes MAC from VXLAN_FDB_TABLE.
-    - (e) MAC learn event is received from SAI if the traffic hits after mesh bit is removed.
+    - (e) MAC is removed from HW on Vtep-1.
-    - (f) Fdborch populates STATE_FDB_TABLE table and Fdbsyncd installs local FDB entry into the kernel.
-    - (g) FRR advertises Type-2 route with Proxy=0.
-    - (h) At step (e) above, if there is no traffic, the MAC will be removed from kernel by FRR after the hold-timer expiry.
-Fdbsyncd will remove the VXLAN_FDB_TABLE entry and mac will be removed from HW.

 ### 2.2.6 Static Anycast Gateway
 Static Anycast Gateway (SAG) will be the primary and only mechanism for achieving active-active L3 gateway on the EVPN MH enabled VTEPs.